> CONTENTS

 Admit your own role when you have one.

 If you're criticising a pattern you participated in, say so.
-It's more persuasive and more honest.
+If a clever decision backfired, say so.

 > SECTION_03